Shop the Eclipse Store

 Eclipse Weather

 One of the most important factors to consider, both when planning an eclipse trip and in the days leading up to an eclipse, is the weather.
-A few stray clouds at the wrong moment can ruin years of planning!
-During the 2017 eclipse, much of the western U.S. enjoyed clear skies while clouds spoiled the view in some parts of the central and eastern U.S. Some long-term projections were accurate while others missed the mark.
-As many people discovered, climate is not the same as weather and clouds can appear at any time, so eclipse chasers need to remain mobile and be ready to move quickly to another location if clouds move in.
-In 2017, many people found clear skies just a short drive away from their original clouded-out locations!
-(See our Weather page for more information.)
+A few stray clouds at the wrong moment can ruin months and even years of planning!
+During past eclipses, some long-term weather projections have been accurate while others missed the mark.
+As many people have discovered, climate is not the same as weather and clouds can appear at any time.
+The most important thing you can do to prevent clouds and bad weather from spoiling a successful eclipse viewing is to remain mobile and be ready to move quickly to another location if clouds move in.
+Sometimes it's possible to find clear skies just a short drive away from your original clouded-out location!

-After only a seven-year wait, the next total solar eclipse in America will occur in 2024, when the path of totality will travel up through the country from Texas to Maine.
-The 2017 coast-to-coast U.S.-only eclipse crossed the nation from Oregon to South Carolina and was the first seen from the United States since 1991, when a total eclipse was visible in Hawaii, and the first witnessed in the contiguous U.S. since 1979, when the path of totality traveled only through five northwestern states.
-Alaska will get a total solar eclipse in 2033 and totality will be seen in Montana and North Dakota in 2044.
+In 2024, the second total solar eclipse in America in only seven years occurred with a path of totality that traveled from Texas to Maine.
+The 2017 coast-to-coast U.S.-only eclipse crossed the nation from Oregon to South Carolina.
+Before that, a total eclipse was seen in Hawaii in 1991 and a total eclipse traveled through five northwestern states in 1979.
+Alaska will get a total eclipse in 2033 and totality will be seen in Montana and North Dakota in 2044.
 Another coast-to-coast eclipse will come to America in 2045, entering in California and exiting in Florida.
-In 2052, a total solar eclipse will skim parts of six southern states.
+In 2052, a total eclipse will skim parts of six southern states.
+America will also get total eclipses in 2078, 2079, and 2099.
+(See a map of all 21st century total solar eclipses in the contiguous U.S.)

 Eclipse Maps

-The next total solar eclipse in the U.S. will occur on April 8, 2024.
-The path of totality will cross over 13 states, entering in Texas and exiting in Maine.
-The map below shows the path of totality over Mexico, the U.S., and Canada.
-To experience the total phase of the eclipse, you must be located within the narrow path of totality represented on the map below.
+The next total solar eclipse will occur on August 12, 2026, in Russia, Greenland, and Europe.
+In Europe, the path of totality will cross over Iceland, Spain, and Portugal.
+The maximum duration of totality for this eclipse will be 2 minutes and 18 seconds.
+The maps below show the path of totality over Russia and Europe.
+To experience the total phase of the eclipse, you must be located within the path of totality represented on the maps below.
 Areas outside the path of totality will get a partial solar eclipse only.

 Remember that you must use special eclipse safety glasses or viewers at all times during the partial phases of a total solar eclipse.
 The NationalEclipse.com Eclipse Store offers a wide variety of certified safe eclipse glasses and viewers.